 Planning for a Busy Vintage December

 Once again, it is time for the famous (infamous? no, no, definitely not!)
 Very Vintage December Challenge!
 Time to Jingle Bell Rock!
 As an overview, each day, I will be doing a vintage homemaking activity from the Betty Crocker Country Kitchen Almanac from 1958.
-I love doing this, and I am getting better and better at these homemaking challenges!
-In fact, this year, I went all out and turned the challenges into an ebook that includes vintage Christmas projects from my collection of mid-century magazines and holiday recipes from the 1940s and 1950s.

 Get Our Mid-Century Mom Daily Routine FREE!

 - That’s how I plan for December!
 Now I’m off to think about the holidays!
 If you liked this, you may want to try:

 This post contains affiliate links.
 If you click a link and make a purchase, I may receive, at no additional cost to you, a small commission.
 Find out more on my Disclosures page, and thank you so much for your support!

 Today’s project is to get the planning done.
 Address your cards, fill out your lists (“He’s making a list, checking it twice . . .”) — it’s all about planning ahead.

 So what does planning ahead look like for Christmas?
 The main things to do are:

 - Address your Christmas cards and mail them.